 Dolores is a friendly southwestern town, with a nice downtown and a rich history.
-Due to it’s ideal location around a number of recreation areas, the town receives a steady stream of travelers throughout the year.
+Due to its ideal location around a number of recreation areas, the town receives a steady stream of travelers throughout the year.

 Main Attractions

 McPhee Recreation Area – At roughly 4,500 surface acres and over 50 miles of shoreline, McPhee Lake is the 2nd largest (artificial) lake in the state.
-Camping, fishing and boating are big.
+Camping, fishing and boating are popular.
 It’s named for McPhee, CO, an old company town (NM Lumber) that’s now submerged under the lake.

 Recreation

-- McPhee Campground has 76 campsites, over 2 loops, 500 feet above the reservoir.
+Camping – McPhee Campground has 76 campsites between 2 loops, 500 feet above the reservoir.
 They are open year round, but no services (water, electric, trash, rest rooms).
+Read about the camping near Dolores and Mesa Verde.

-- Dolores River runs through town and empties into the McPhee Reservoir.
+Fishing – Dolores River runs through town and empties into the McPhee Reservoir.
 Shore and boat fishing can be found at McPhee Lake.

 Accommodations